-Kathryn Summersett, soprano, Doctor of Music, and McClosky Voice Technician is currently located in Houghton County, MI, where she works as a private music teacher as well as an adjunct instructor of music history at Finlandia University.
+Kathryn Summersett, soprano, Doctor of Music, and McClosky Voice Technician is currently located in Houghton, MI.
 She earned her Doctor of Music in Historical Performance from Jacobs School of Music at Indiana University in Bloomington, IN.
 Summersett received her MM from University of North Texas and her BM from University of Massachusetts.
 In 2013, she became a Certified McClosky Voice Technician (http://www.mcclosky.org/kathryn-summersett).

 While in Indiana, Kathryn was a regular soloist for the Bloomington Bach Cantata Project as well as the Bach Collegium in Fort Wayne, IN.
 She also sang for the modern premiere of Mexican Solo Cantata Murio por el pecado by Manuel de Sumuya that was broadcast nationwide on National Public Radio in 2014 and subsequent Christmas seasons.